top of page

 Public Bank Directors Earn ~55–60% More Than Private Peers

 Our latest data shows that public bank directors consistently receive significantly higher compensation than those at private banks of comparable size—about 55% more in institutions under $1B and 60% more for those over $1B.
 The pay premium reflects heightened regulatory visibility, shareholder pressures, and public accountability faced by directors at publicly traded banks.
-This context is crucial when advising boards on director compensation strategy and benchmarking.

 bottom of page